glenr4/RefactorThis/readme.md

 # My Approach
-- Due to the issues listed above, I thought it would be easier to start from a new project
+- Due to the issues listed above, I started from scratch with a new solution

 - I have followed the [Clean Architecture](https://www.ssw.com.au/rules/rules-to-better-clean-architecture) model in that the Domain sits at the centre of the application structure and is wrapped by the Application code and then everything else interfaces with the application.
 This gives good separation of concerns.